+- It is not messy like other mushroom frying methods.
+These mushrooms are pan fried they are until golden brown.
 You don’t need any frying batter because the mushrooms aren’t deep-fried in this recipe, which makes it much easier.
-Yummy, simple and easy.
-What else would you need for a perfect snack?

 What Are Oyster Mushrooms